kandybaby/S3mediaArchival/guides/Installation.md

 The default username and password is ```admin``` and ```password``` respectively

 You're now ready to check out the [User Guide!](./UserGuide.md)

+### A Note on Volume Permissions

+You could end up with issues where docker attempts to read or write to the directories you have mapped, if docker does not have permission to do so.
+This probably won't be a problem, but if you are on MacOS or Windows, you can navigate to the "Resources" > "File Sharing" section of the settings on docker desktop to add the volumes.
+On windows, running docker desktop as admin can help.

+Permission issues tend to be different on linux, and if you are using linux I am going to assume you understand how users and groups work.
+You are able to use --user flag in the docker run command to set which user:group the container will use.
+Alternatively, if you are using linux and do not understand users / groups, I would highly recommend it you look it up, but for now, if you add ```--user "$(id -u):$(id -g)``` to your docker run command will probably fix any permission issues.

+MacOS users can also attach the ```--user "$(id -u):$(id -g)``` flag to their docekr run if they continue to have issues.

 ## Troubleshooting Issues
 If you are unable to get the application to run, please open an issue on the github repo, I will do my best to offer support.